testthedocs/awesome-docs/README.md

 # Awesome Docs [![Awesome](https://awesome.re/badge-flat2.svg)](https://awesome.re)

-A curated list of awesome documentation tools.
+A [curated list](https://github.com/testthedocs/awesome-docs) of awesome documentation tools, guides and good practice.

 *If you see a package or project here that is no longer maintained or is not a good fit, please submit a pull request to improve this file.
 Thank you!*